Peak District Kids writer: Helen from Little Puddle People

 TYPE OF WALK: circular reservoir walk

-PARKING: Road side parking on Dale Road, just 100 metres West of Walker House Farm.
-Click here for the Google Map point on your phone, postcode is S6 6LE.
-Parking is on the road, so please park considerably, ensure emergency vehicles can pass through, and verges that are an essential habitat for nature are undisturbed.
+PARKING: Roadside parking on Dale Road, just 100 metres west of Walker House Farm.
+Click here for the Google Map point, postcode S6 6LE.
+Parking is on the road, so please park considerably and ensure emergency vehicles can pass through.
+These verges are an essential habitat for nature and must be left undisturbed.

 WALK HIGHLIGHTS: Interesting history, peaceful ancient woodland setting.

-HOW LONG DOES IT TAKE: Allow approx. 3 hours for this walk.
+HOW LONG DOES IT TAKE: Without kids, this is a 1.5 hour walk.
+Allow about 3 hours for this walk with young kids.

 ACCESSIBILITY: There are no stiles, but some narrow gates.
 This walk is not suitable for prams.